tomas-fryza/arduino-slotcar/firmware/README_linux.md

 ## Notes to `main.cpp` code

-Default speed is set to 75%
+Default motor speed is set to 75%

 ```c
 motor.forward(75);